-Do I need life insurance?
+Do I need term life insurance?
 Or am I wasting my money?

 The answer to that question is, it depends.
 In many cases, life insurance should be a key part of your families financial plan.